ebi-gene-expression-group/scxa-droplet-quantification-workflow/README.md

 The workflow requires as input:

  - A pre-prepared [Salmon splici-index](https://combine-lab.github.io/alevin-fry-tutorials/2021/improving-txome-specificity/), that is built from a reference containing spliced transcripts and introns
- - A three-collumn transcript-to-gene mapping file used by Alevin-fry to summarise quantifications to the gene level, is produced when building the splici transcriptome
+ - A three-column transcript-to-gene mapping file used by Alevin-fry to summarise quantifications to the gene level, that is produced when building the splici transcriptome
  - A tabular samples file (SDRF) containing information about the libraries to be quantified
  - A Nextflow configuration file describing the data in the tabular samples table
  - A string specifying whether the experiment is snRNA or scRNA